vabal/vabal/README.md

 Have you ever dreamt about treating `base` as all other packages (i.e. change its version without much thought)?

 `vabal` tries to determine a `ghc` version that complies with the `base` package constraints found in the `.cabal` file.
-Then it uses [ghcup](https://github.com/haskell/ghcup) to fetch the compiler (if you don't have it yet) and configures the project to use it.
+Then it uses [ghcup](https://github.com/haskell/ghcup) to fetch the compiler (if you don't have it yet) and prints to stdout the path to the fetched compiler.

 This program tries to solve these issues in the easiest possible way.
 The GHC compiler downloading is managed by [ghcup](https://github.com/haskell/ghcup).